-Going Concern Considerations
+Going Concern

 On a routine basis, we assess going concern considerations in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 205-40 "Presentation of Financial Statements - Going Concern".
-As of December 31, 2022, we had \$48,126 in our operating bank account, a working capital deficit of \$3,649,365, and \$234,716,046 of securities held in the Trust Account to be used for a Business Combination or to repurchase or redeem our ordinary shares in connection therewith.
-In connection with our assessment of going concern considerations in accordance with the Financial Accounting Standards Board's ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," we have determined that mandatory liquidation and subsequent dissolution raises substantial doubt about our ability to continue as a going concern.
+As of December 31, 2021, we had \$503,204 in our operating bank account, \$511,695 of working capital, and \$232,320,844 of securities held in the Trust Account to be used for a Business Combination or to repurchase or redeem our ordinary shares in connection therewith.
 We believe that we will have sufficient working capital and borrowing capacity to meet our needs through the earlier of the consummation of a business combination or one year from this filing.
-However, there is a risk that our liquidity may not be sufficient.
+However there is a risk that our liquidity may not be sufficient.
 The Sponsor intends, but is not obligated to, provide us with Working Capital Loans to sustain operations in the event of a liquidity deficiency.

-We have until April 22, 2023 to consummate a Business Combination.
-If a Business Combination is not consummated by this date and our shareholders do not approve of an extension there will be a mandatory liquidation and subsequent dissolution of the Company.
+We have until October 22, 2023 to consummate a Business Combination.
+If a Business Combination is not consummated by this date and an extension is not requested by the Sponsor there will be a mandatory liquidation and subsequent dissolution of the Company.
 Uncertainty related to consummation of a Business Combination raises substantial doubt about our ability to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after April 22, 2023.
-The financial statements do not include any adjustment that might be necessary if we are unable to continue as a going concern.
-No adjustments have been made to the carrying amounts of assets or liabilities to reflect a required liquidation after April 22, 2023.
+No adjustments have been made to the carrying amounts of assets or liabilities to reflect a required liquidation after October 22, 2023.